105590015/Operating_System_HW/README.md

-# Operating_System_HW
 Write a program that implements the following disk-scheduling algorithms:

 a.
 FCFS
 b.
 SSTF
 c.
 SCAN